At a Glance

 Customize Settings in AI Platforms

 Another good practice, especially when regularly using generative AI tools, is to take a proactive approach to your data privacy settings.
 You might start by regularly clearing chat histories to ensure past interactions aren’t stored indefinitely.
 You may be able to adjust data sharing options.
+Anthropic and OpenAI, for example, offer settings that prevent chat entries from being used to train their respective models.
 Some generative AI platforms also offer features like time-based auto-deletion, which automatically removes your personal data after a set period (Nield, 2023).
 This can be useful if you’re concerned about long-term storage of your interactions.

 Conclusion